 High Level Disinfection (HLD)

-Hypernova Chronos (AS1) is leading the way in High Level Disinfection (HLD) as the only automated system proven to kill native human papillomavirus (HPV) both in vitro and in clinical use.2,3
+Chronos® automated UV-C High Level Disinfection (HLD) system is proven to kill native human papillomavirus (HPV) both in vitro and in clinical use.2,3

 - Maxime Pichon, Karine Lebail-Carval, Geneviève Billaud, Bruno Lina, Pascal Gaucherand and Yahia Mekki (2019)

 Decontamination of Intravaginal Probes Infected by Human Papillomavirus (HPV) Using UV-C Decontamination System.
 J. Clin.